Our trustees are unpaid board directors, taking collective decisions on policy and strategy and providing oversight of the executive directors.

 We have 10 trustees, and they are legally responsible for overseeing the work towards our charitable objectives.

 Allan was appointed the chair of the Trust in September 2015 and also sits on the Investment Committee.
 He is also a member of the Trust's Joint Council & Trustees Appointments Committee.
-Allan is the chair of the Co-operative Group, Wagamama, Entertainment One plc, Element Materials Technology, and deputy chair of Pandora AS.
-He is a non-Executive Director at Matalan Retail Ltd and a patron of Breast Cancer Care.
+Allan is the chair of the Co-operative Group, Wagamama, Entertainment One plc, and Element Materials Technology.
+He is a patron of Breast Cancer Care.
 He is also a keen canal runner.
-He was formerly the CEO of Asda plc, chairman of the Royal Mail and has held a number of non-executive chairmanships including lastminute.com.
-Allan was a non-executive director of BSkyB.
-He was also chair of Race for Opportunity and an Ambassador for Prince Charles in Business in the Community.
+He was formerly the CEO of Asda plc, chairman of the Royal Mail, deputy chair of Pandora AS and has held a number of non-executive chairmanships including lastminute.com.
+Allan was a non-executive director of BSkyB and Matalan Retail Ltd. He was also chair of Race for Opportunity and an Ambassador for Prince Charles in Business in the Community.
 Allan attended the Advanced Management Programme at Harvard and has Honorary Degrees from Cranfield and an Honorary Fellowship from the University of Lancashire.

 Jenny was appointed as a trustee in September 2016, and was appointed Deputy Chair in September 2017.
 She is chair of the Trust’s Joint Council & Trustees Appointments Committee and a member of the Audit and Risk Committee.
 Jenny is chair of the Royal Academy of Music and the Board of Governors of the Royal Ballet, and served six years as chair of the Heritage Lottery Fund/National Heritage Memorial Fund, among other voluntary roles.
 She has also been the BBC’s director of radio and music after running the BBC’s 24 hours news service.